Paul DeJong Player Props: Cardinals vs. Reds

-On Wednesday, Paul DeJong (.694 slugging percentage in past 10 games, including five home runs) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 6:40 PM ET.
+Paul DeJong -- with a slugging percentage of .694 in his past 10 games, including five home runs -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Luke Weaver on the mound, on May 25 at 12:35 PM ET.

 Paul DeJong Game Info & Props vs. the Reds